karanthakakr04/devops-bootcamp-exercises/6 - Artifact Repository Manager with Nexus/chapter6-exercises.md

       - `sudo systemctl status nexus`
     - ***(Optional)*** View real-time Nexus logs and progress:
       - `sudo journalctl -u nexus`
+  - **Access Nexus Web Interface:**
+    - Nexus by default runs on port `8081`, so you need to allow access on this port using a firewall rule.
+Once that is done, open your web browser and navigate to `http://your-server-ip:8081`.

 ## Exercise 2